Pathoschild/smapi-mod-dump/source/To-Dew/README.md

 A Header item can help you organize your list by acting as a header or separator in the list.
 It cannot be marked as "done".

-Repeating items have their "done-ness" reset each day.
+Repeating items have their "done-ness" reset at the end of each day when they were marked as "done".
+You can specify the number of days before they become visible again.

 Item visibility can be set based on the weather, day of the week, and season.